 As the children's reading progresses, our focus is on developing higher-order reading skills such as inference and deduction, skimming and scanning and the ability to read texts critically.
 In addition to shared analysis of reading material in curriculum lessons, children continue to participate in daily, whole-class guided reading sessions where the development of vocabulary and inference skills are a priority; in these sessions, texts are selected at a higher level than might be read independently to provide appropriate challenge.
 Where necessary, specific phonic support is used to develop children’s reading skills through the use of interventions such as Sound Routes.

 A wide range of rich, stimulating texts, both fiction and non-fiction, are available for pupils in the classrooms and library.
 Children choose library books to promote a love of reading; for each text read, they are encouraged to respond to a Bloom's reading question (see attachment) in their Reading Record.

-Wherever possible, feedback is given to the children as they write to supprot them in editing and reviewing their work.
+Wherever possible, feedback is given to the children as they write to support them in editing and reviewing their work.
 Each class uses English working walls and Learning Journeys to support the children in self-assessing their writing against agreed criteria.
-The acronyns of CUPS (capitals, usage, punctuation, spelling) and ARMS (add, remove, muddle, substitute) are used across the school to further support the children's independence with editing.
+The acronyms of CUPS (capitals, usage, punctuation, spelling) and ARMS (add, remove, muddle, substitute) are used across the school to further support the children's independence with editing.
 Non-negotiables for each year group are displayed and referred to when writing in any subject to maintain high, consistent expectations for all.